AfrikaBurn/TMI/README.md

 ```
 Occupying http://127.0.0.1:3000

-TMI Core is ready.
+TMI People is ready.
 ```

-This means the core is running and awaiting requests.
+This means the people is running and awaiting requests.
 Warnings will be present in the startup output until database integration has been completed.
-For now TMI Core runs in memory alone.
+For now TMI People runs in memory alone.

-### Testing core
+### Testing people

-Fire up postman and import the [test collection](people/core/testing.postman_collection.json) at:
+Fire up postman and import the [test collection](people/testing.postman_collection.json) at:
 ```
-people/core/testing.postman_collection.json
+people/testing.postman_collection.json
 ```

-You may start up the test runner in postman and execute the whole TMI collection, or fire them seperately as exmaples of requests to direct at the core.
+You may start up the test runner in postman and execute the whole TMI collection, or fire them seperately as exmaples of requests to direct at the people.
 Note that the tests are not idempotent and some will fail on subsequent test runs.
-It is best to restart core before running the whole suite again.
+It is best to restart people before running the whole suite again.

-### Stopping core
+### Stopping people

-In the terminal where core is running simply press CTRL-C to terminate the process.
+In the terminal where people is running simply press CTRL-C to terminate the process.

 The output should be:
 ```